NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-06-19-active-directory-domain-enumeration-part-1.md

 Enumeration is the process of extracting information from the Active Directory (users and groups)

 ## Install PowerView
-  Download script
+  PowerView is a PowerShell tool to gain network situational awareness on Windows domains.
+It contains a set of pure-PowerShell replacements for various windows "net *"           commands, which utilize PowerShell AD hooks and underlying Win32 API functions to perform useful Windows domain functionality.
+  Several functions for the enumeration and abuse of domain trusts also exist Download script
  - https://github.com/PowerShellEmpire/PowerTools/blob/master/PowerView/powerview.ps1